Chera-Sot de Chera

 Geology

-The park is defined by the deep canyons cut by the Reatillo and other tributaries of the Turia through horizontally-bedded Mesozoic limestones and dolomites, creating vertical-walled gorges that reach depths exceeding 200 meters in places.
-The geological sequence spans from Triassic to Cretaceous, with the resistant limestone layers forming cliff bands separated by softer marls that erode into terraced profiles.
-Karst development has produced cave systems, springs, and the characteristic dry valleys where surface drainage has been captured by underground routes through the permeable rock.
+The park is defined by the deep canyons cut by the Reatillo and Sot rivers through a tectonic graben (fosa tectónica) that has subsided approximately 700 meters since the Miocene, creating vertical-walled gorges that reach depths exceeding 200 meters in places.
+[1] The geological sequence spans from Triassic to Cretaceous, with the resistant Jurassic and Cretaceous limestone layers forming cliff bands, while lacustrine deposits at Chera contain fossil remains of Iberian dinosaurs.
+Karst development has produced cave systems with stalactites, stalagmites, and petrifying springs forming travertine deposits, as well as dry valleys where surface drainage has been captured by underground routes through the permeable rock.

 Climate And Weather

-The inland mountain position creates a continental Mediterranean climate with cold winters (average January temperatures around 5 degrees Celsius) and hot summers exceeding 35 degrees in July, with annual rainfall of 400-500 millimeters concentrated in autumn storms.
+The inland mountain position creates a continental Mediterranean climate with cold winters and hot summers exceeding 35 degrees in July, with annual rainfall of 400-500 millimeters concentrated in autumn storms.
 The canyon system creates significant microclimatic variation, with sheltered gorge bottoms maintaining higher humidity and lower temperatures than the exposed plateau surfaces above.
-Frost is common from November through March at higher elevations, while the reservoir creates local moderating effects on temperatures in its immediate vicinity.
+Frost is common from November through March at higher elevations, while the Buseo reservoir creates local moderating effects on temperatures in its immediate vicinity.

 Human History

 The area has been inhabited since prehistoric times, with caves throughout the limestone displaying evidence of human occupation and rock art sites that have been catalogued as cultural heritage.
 The villages of Chera and Sot de Chera retain their traditional character as agricultural communities dependent on dryland farming, irrigated orchards in the valley bottoms, and pastoral activities on the surrounding mountains.
-The construction of the Buseo dam in the mid-20th century transformed the landscape, creating the reservoir that now forms a central landscape feature and provides irrigation water for downstream agriculture.
+The Buseo dam, constructed between 1903 and 1915 on the Reatillo river, is the oldest dam in the Turia basin and now serves primarily recreational and educational purposes after a century of agricultural use.
+[1]

 Park History

-Chera-Sot de Chera was designated a Natural Park in 2007, recognizing the ecological and geological values of this relatively unspoiled interior mountain landscape that had escaped the intensive development affecting much of the Valencian territory.
-The designation aimed to promote sustainable development in these rural communities facing depopulation, using natural heritage tourism as an economic alternative to declining agricultural activity.
+Chera-Sot de Chera was designated a Natural Park in February 2007 through Decree 21/2007, recognizing the ecological and geological values of this interior mountain landscape as the first geological natural park in the Valencian Community.
+[1] The designation aimed to promote sustainable development in these rural communities facing depopulation, using natural heritage tourism as an economic alternative to declining agricultural activity.
 Park management integrates conservation objectives with support for traditional land uses and the promotion of sustainable rural tourism.

 Major Trails And Attractions

 The gorge walks along the Reatillo and through the canyon systems provide dramatic scenery of vertical limestone walls, overhanging rock formations, and lush riparian vegetation contrasting with the dry hillsides above.
-The Buseo reservoir circuit offers walking and cycling with water views and opportunities for birdwatching, while the ascent to surrounding peaks provides panoramic views across the Valencian interior mountains.
+The Buseo reservoir circuit offers walking and cycling with water views and opportunities for birdwatching, while the ascent to Cinco Pinos (1,170 m) provides panoramic views across the Valencian interior mountains.
 The villages themselves offer traditional architecture, local gastronomy, and cultural events that complement the natural attractions of the park.

 Visitor Facilities And Travel